wenweili/AlJabr-1/README.md

 make
 ```

-This will take several minutes.
-The resulting PDF should appear as **Al-jabr-1.pdf** in the same directory.
+Have a cup of coffee since this will take several minutes.
+The resulting PDF file should appear as **Al-jabr-1.pdf** in the same directory.

-To clean up everything except the PDF file, type
+To clean up everything in our directory except the PDF file, type
 ```
 make clean
 ```